WHAT ARE MINISTRIES?

 We form Faith in Christian education, let Faith Work in our lives in fellowship with others, and put Faith into action through service in worship, in our community, and our world.

-For more information about FaithWorks Sunday School or Sunday morning learning for middle and high school youth, contact Anne Corti, our Director of Youth and Family Ministry.
+For more information about FaithWorks Sunday School or Sunday morning learning for middle and high school youth, contact the office.

 Good Shepherd celebrates many milestones in the faith life of a child!

-If you are interested in learning more about these milestones or how your family can participate, contact Anne Corti, our Director of Youth and Family Ministry.
+If you are interested in learning more about these milestones or how your family can participate, contact the office.

 Middle and High School Youth Group